Priority effect: Community succession theory

-Early in the 20th century, Frederic Clements and other plant ecologists suggested that ecological communities develop in a linear, directional manner towards a final, stable end-point: the climax community.
+Early in the 20th century, Frederic Clements and other plant ecologists suggested that ecological communities develop in a linear, directional manner towards a final, stable endpoint: the climax community.
 Clements indicated that a site's climax community would reflect local climate.
 He conceptualized the climax community as a "superorganism" that followed a defined developmental sequence.

 Early ecological succession theory maintained that the directional shifts from one stage of succession to the next were induced by the plants themselves.
 In this sense, succession theory implicitly recognized priority effects; the prior arrival of certain species had important impacts on future community composition.
 At the same time, the climax concept implied that species shifts were predetermined.
-A given species would always appear at the same point during the development of the climax community, and always have the same impact on community development.
+This implies that a given species would always appear at the same point during the development of the climax community and have a predictable impact on community development.

-This static view of priority effects remained essentially unchanged by the concept of patch dynamics, which was introduced by Alex Watt in 1947.
+This static view of priority effects remained essentially unchanged by the concept of patch dynamics, introduced by Alex Watt in 1947.
 Watt conceived of plant communities as dynamic "mechanisms" that followed predetermined succession cycles.
-Although Watt questioned the idea of a stable endpoint to community development, he seemed to agree with Clements that each particular species had a predetermined role to play in community development.
-They viewed succession as a process driven by facilitation, in which each species made local conditions more suitable for another species.
+He viewed succession as a process driven by facilitation, in which each species made local conditions more suitable for another species.

 Individualistic approach

 In 1926, Henry Gleason presented an alternative hypothesis in which plants were conceptualized as individuals rather than components of a superorganism.
-Gleason suggested that the distribution of various species across the landscape reflected species-specific dispersal limitations and environmental requirements rather than predetermined associations among species.
-Gleason set the stage for future research on priority effects by explaining that initially identical ponds colonized by different species could develop through succession into very different communities.
-Thus, Gleason contested the idea of a predetermined climax community and recognized that different colonizing species could produce alternative trajectories of community development.
+This hypothesis suggested that the distribution of various species across the landscape reflected species-specific dispersal limitations and environmental requirements rather than predetermined associations among species.
+Gleason contested the idea of a predetermined climax community, recognizing that different colonizing species could produce alternative trajectories of community development.
+For example, initially identical ponds colonized by different species could develop through succession into very different communities.

-Frank Egler (1954) built on Gleason's hypothesis by developing the Initial Floristic Composition model to describe community development in abandoned agricultural fields.
+The Initial Floristic Composition model was put forward by Frank Egler to describe community development in abandoned agricultural fields.
 According to this model, the set of species present in a field immediately after abandonment had strong influences on community development and final community composition.
-Although rooted in succession theory, this approach foreshadowed the development of alternative stable state and community assembly theory.

 Alternative stable states

 In the 1970s, it was suggested that natural communities could be characterized by multiple or alternative stable states.
-In accordance with the conclusions of Gleason and Egler, multiple stable state models indicated that the same environment could support several different combinations of species.
+Multiple stable state models suggested that the same environment could support several combinations of species.
 Theorists argued that historical context could play a central role in determining which stable state would be present at any given time.
 Robert May explained, "If there is a unique stable state, historical accidents are unimportant; if there are many alternative locally stable states, historical accidents can be of overriding significance."